lyndseyduffield/habit-tracker/README.md

 HabitTracker is a React/Redux application that runs in the browser using local storage as its database -- so each user's data is their own (private).
 Users can:

-* Add meaningful habits that they hope to implemet in their lives.
+* Add meaningful habits that they hope to implement in their lives.
 * Edit a habit if they want to change something about it -- the time range, goal, etc.
 * Keep track of their progress and hold themselves accountable using the streak feature.
 Streaks are a visual reminder and cannot be edited after the current day of a user's habit.
 * View their habits in a compact and extended view.